opendocsg/opendoc-supreme-court-practice-directions-2021/PART-05-Civil Proceedings that Do Not Use the Electronic Filing Service.md

 (3) On the hearing of an application for an order for the forensic inspection of electronic media or recording devices, the Court shall have the power to review the adequacy of an inspection protocol and may make such order or give such direction as it thinks fit, for the just, expeditious and economical disposal of the cause or matter.

 (4) Nothing in this paragraph shall prevent the party producing electronic media or recording devices for forensic inspection from reviewing the discoverable electronically stored documents or the results of any reasonable search for the purpose of identifying privileged documents.
 However, such review for the purpose of identifying privileged documents shall not extend to the intentional deletion, removal or alteration of metadata information.
 Review for the purpose of asserting privilege must, unless otherwise ordered by the Court, be concluded within fourteen (14) days after the search results are made available to the party producing the electronic media or recording device.

-## 52. Supply of copies of electronically stored documents

 (1) Copies of discoverable electronically stored documents shall generally be supplied in the native format in which the requested electronic documents are ordinarily maintained and in one or more read-only optical disc(s).